tkz96/jet-log-backend/README.md

 ### Deployment

-- The project has no active deployments yet
+- The project has been delpoyed at [https://jet-log.herokuapp.com](https://jet-log.herokuapp.com)

+### Kanban
+- This is the link to the [Kanban Board](https://github.com/users/tkz96/projects/2/views/3)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>